thomasWeise/moptipy/README.md

 ```

 This may sometimes work better if you are having trouble reaching GitHub via `https` or `http`.

-You can also clone the repository and then run a [`make` build](https://thomasweise.github.io/moptipy/Makefile.html), which will automatically install all dependencies, run all the tests, and then install the package on your system, too.
-This will work only on Linux, though.
-It also installs the [dependencies for building](https://thomasweise.github.io/moptipy/requirements-dev_txt.html), which include, e.g., those for [unit testing and static analysis](#81-unit-tests-and-static-analysis).
-If this build completes successful, you can be sure that [`moptipy`](https://thomasweise.github.io/moptipy) will work properly on your machine.

 All dependencies for using and running `moptipy` are listed at [here](https://thomasweise.github.io/moptipy/requirements_txt.html).
 The additional dependencies for a [full `make` build](https://thomasweise.github.io/moptipy/Makefile.html), including unit tests, static analysis, and the generation of documentation are listed [here](https://thomasweise.github.io/moptipy/requirements-dev_txt.html).